Jalien21/template/README.md

 # Daisy Seed / Terrarium Template Project
-This is a Daisy Seed / Terrarium template project
+This will eventually be a Daisy Seed / Terrarium template project For now, it's a reverb pedal